Carroll U.S. Congress

 Image Description

-Red white and blue striped with blue text on the middle white stripe.
+Red white and blue striped background with white text on the red and blue and red and blue stars on the white stripe

 Back Style